danielppolo/faker_lewagon/.github/PULL_REQUEST_TEMPLATE.md

 Description:
 ------
 *Describe what this PR does in a few lines.
-If you are adding a new faker generator, please tell us how you're going to use this object.
-Use cases are important because we need to make sure that our faker generators are useful.
+If you are adding a new lewagon generator, please tell us how you're going to use this object.
+Use cases are important because we need to make sure that our lewagon generators are useful.
 After adding the description, please delete this line.*